 Poor work schedule visibility means the team can’t react swiftly to unplanned scenarios, such as a provider calling in sick.
 Without an easy way to view providers’ availabilities, finding a replacement can be difficult and potentially lead to a no-show and a disappointed customer.

 Having a clear overview of your mobile workers schedules is important for understanding when and where they’re available so you can make adjustments accordingly to keep customers happy!

-If an official messaging channel hasn’t been established, this leaves you vulnerable to miscommunication of delays, availability changes, unplanned sick days, and travel zone changes.
 The last thing you want is a customer not receiving a service because a provider couldn’t make it and the admin team wasn’t able to provide a replacement because they never got the message to begin with!

+Without an easy way to view providers’ skills and certifications, businesses are at risk of assigning a booking to a mobile worker who’s not trained for the job.
+If you offer online booking and don’t have a way to communicate provider skillsets, they might book someone who isn’t right for the job.
 This can lead to a poor customer service experience and burnout from workers constantly being forced to scramble and provide services they’re not properly certified for.